 Three Peaks Challenge

 The club has a unique challenge: to fly a loop around all of the Yorkshire Three Peaks - Whernside, Ingleborough and Pen-y-Ghent.
-It's only been successfully completed once on a paraglider and once on a hang glider, although a couple of top pilots have been caught out by a technicality.
+It's only been successfully completed a few times, although a couple of top pilots have been caught out by a technicality.
 If you want to give it a go study the rules carefully.

-New for 2018 is the Northern Challenge Trophy (NCT) which is an informal paragliding competition based on pre-defined tasks covering the area of all the local clubs.
-Tasks are attempted at a pilot's convenience and vary between grid challenges, cat's cradles, triangles and hike and fly routes of varying size and difficulty.
-Details can be found via www.xcmap.net including rules, an explanatory presentation, task files ready for various instruments and a handy wind rose.
+The 2023, Northern Challenge Series (NCS) is now OPEN.
+This is an informal paragliding competition/pilot development challenge based on pre-defined tasks covering the area of all the local clubs.
+Tasks can be attempted at a pilot's convenience and vary between grid challenges, cat's cradles, triangles, and hike and fly routes of varying size and difficulty.
+All information and task details can be accessed using the following links.

 The Baildon Sod